bighelmet7/aiocometd/README.rst

 Forked project
 --------

-:warning: The maintainer of aiocometd, [Róbert Márki](https://github.com/robertmrk), unfortunately was not responding to the open [Issues](https://github.com/robertmrk/aiocometd/issues) in the aiocometd repository.
+The maintainer of aiocometd, [Róbert Márki](https://github.com/robertmrk), unfortunately was not responding to the open [Issues](https://github.com/robertmrk/aiocometd/issues) in the aiocometd repository.
 Multiple people attempted to fork Róbert's project, in order to support asyncio on Python >=3.10.
 But, I noticed that most of this attempts were missing: